The Mission of the Sally Manzara Interpretive Nature Center:

-- Stand as a symbol of the Stewardship of our community for its natural surroundings and heritage,
+• Stand as a symbol of the Stewardship of our community for its natural surroundings and heritage.

-- Serve as a focus of community activities related to outdoor life,
+• Serve as a focus of community activities related to outdoor life.

-- Provide a place where people of all ages can learn about the unique natural history and ongoing ecology of Sunfish Lake Park,
+• Provide a place where people of all ages can learn about the unique natural history and ongoing ecology of Sunfish Lake Park.

-- Teach general environmental awareness via specific local examples,
+• Teach general environmental awareness via specific local examples.

-- Honor the agricultural heritage of Lake Elmo.
+• Honor the agricultural heritage of Lake Elmo

-Board Members and Staff
+Board Members & Staff

 Annie Berres, Board Member, Pre-school Activities and Outreach

-Bayard Godsave, Publicity Coordinator
+Bayard Godsave, Administrative Director

 Connie Kirk, Board Member, Treasurer, Events